 CLEOCIN PHOSPHATE in the ADD-Vantage® Vial is For Intravenous Use Only

 ADD-Vantage® is a registered trademark of Hospira Inc.

 CLEOCIN PHOSPHATE IV Solution in GALAXY plastic containers is manufactured for Pfizer Inc by Baxter Healthcare Corporation, Deerfield, IL 60015.

-Galaxy is a registered trademark of Baxter International Inc.
+Galaxy and Mini-bag are registered trademarks of Baxter International Inc.